• Free Tours

 You can put your feet up halfway through the tour as the second half is discussion time and it’s absorbing, to say the least.

-MY LOCAL TIP: Nick Lloyd has written an excellent book called “Forgotten places: Barcelona and the Spanish Civil War”, based on Civil War and focused on Barcelona.
+MY LOCAL TIP: Nick Lloyd has written an excellent book called “Forgotten places: Barcelona and the Spanish Civil War”, based on the Civil War and focused on Barcelona.
 Nick always has copies on hand and is worth buying if you want to explore and read more.

 29- Tapas & Food Tours

-One fast track way to get introduced to the food scene of the city is to take a food tour.
+One fast-track way to get introduced to the food scene of the city is to take a food tour.

 Not only do you get brought to local establishments but you also get the lowdown on the traditional dishes.